 |Connectivity||2× USB A, 2× USB-C, Docking port (for Ethernet and additional USB ports), HDMI, Audio Jack|

 You can rotate the screen by 360 degrees.
 You can also use touch control, which works great.
 Performance is solid thanks to the Core i5-8265U CPU with 4 cores/8 threads and 8 GB of RAM.
-If you need more power, there’s a variant of this model that comes with the Core i7, 16 gigs of RAM, and 512GB SSD.
+If you need more power, a variant of this model comes with the Core i7, 16 gigs of RAM, and 512GB SSD.
 Battery life is also great.
 With the average load, the battery can last for almost 10 hours.
-Overall, this is a superb 2-in-1 device that definitely should get your attention.
+Overall, this is a great 2-in-1 device that definitely should get your attention.